DavisMcCue/cs4540_sp2020_g09-KeepassXC/Sprint_Reviews/Sprint_Review_02.md

 ## Andrew Meyer
 #### What went well:
+I was able to complete my issue and gained some more insight into the organization of the codebase.
 #### What didn't go so well:
+Existing unit tests don't touch any of the code I modified, and I didn't have time to add any myself.
 #### What have I learned:
+I have a better understanding of how system settings are stored and accessed, as well as how to work with ui elements.
+I also now understand how the application handles settings which have been deprecated or had their internal names changed.
 #### What still puzzles me:
+I'm still familiarizing myself with the automated tests, and what exactly they cover.
+So far, none of the changes I've made have caused tests to fail, so it seems the tests don't cover everything.
+Of those, I think my changes to the deprecation/upgrade function are worth unit testing, but I'm still not very familiar with how this project handles testing.
 #### What can we change to improve:
+Get more comfortable with the existing automatic tests so I can quickly add them for future changes, especially as I start working on more significant issues.

 ## Brad Puthoff
 #### What went well: